yxliwhu/FLVIS/README.md

 2.c Run the demo in two terminals

 ```
+(Terminal 1)
+source ~/cat_ws/devel/setup.bash
 roslaunch flvis ss_ipad.launch                  (run flvis + 3D reconstruction)
+(Terminal 2)
 rosrun flvis play_bag_from_ipad ~/corridor_ss/corridor_ss/  (publish RGB-D image messages using ipad+ss dataset)

 ```
 2.d Save the reconstructed model using `pcl`.
 Open the third terminal, and enter `rosservice call /save_map`.
 The loop closing thread will run saveMapCallback function to perform pcl reconstrcution.
+The result is in '~/cat_ws/src/FLVIS/results/final_model.ply'

 2.e Save the reconstructed model using `open3d`.
 In the second terminal, enter 'q', and the loop closing thread will run save_callback function to perform TSDF reconstrcution.
 Noticed that, the TSDF reconstruction can only be performed in a small workspace.
 It will fail in the long tunnel due to the memrory cost.